DK-Hostmaster/DKHM-RFC-AuthInfo/README.md

 **AuthInfo** is only present in the `change` sub-command (see: [RFC:5731 Section 3.2.5](https://tools.ietf.org/html/rfc5731#page-25)).
 It is however not possible to indicate what sub-command the **AuthInfo** is designated for and due to the privilege and functionality mapping between operations and sub-commands, this makes it impossible to clearly indicate the scope of the authorization.

 In order to implement secure handling, which also ensures the best integrity and least complexity it is proposed to only support a single operation per `update domain` request.
-This allows for the addition and removal of name servers to be performed together, but all of the listed sub-commands have to be requested on an per operation basis and cannot be bundled.
+This allows for the addition and removal of name servers to be performed together, but all of the listed sub-commands have to be requested on an per request basis and cannot be bundled.

-External name server change is between two different name server administrators, which cannot be resolved to have any relation of belonging to the same registrar group in the registry.

-Internal name server change is between two name server administrators, which can be resolved to have a relation of belonging to the same registrar group in the registry.

 ![diagram update domain process v2.0](https://github.com/DK-Hostmaster/epp-service-specification/blob/master/images/epp_update_domain-v2.0.png)

 Currently the **AuthInfo** mechanism is only supporting the change of name servers operation (`add host` and `remove host`) for a given domain name, but since a general interface for a generic command as `update domain` it is important to make the protocol usage pattern extensible so possible future adoption in the use of **AuthInfo** authorization can be implemented without breaking backwards compatibility to the extent possible.
+The constraint of one operation per request honors this requirement.

 Only one active **AuthInfo** token is allowed at a given time, if an **AuthInfo** token is unset or expires, no **AuthInfo** is defined and hence will change of name servers not be supported for the given domain name.

+<a id="setting-and-unsetting-the-authinfo-token"></a>
 ### Setting and Unsetting the AuthInfo Token

 Setting the **AuthInfo** is as described above also expected to be handled by the `update domain` command, since this is the sole command working on the domain object in general.

-Setting the **AuthInfo** via EPP is expected to be accomplished using the following example, where the keyword `AUTO` indicates a generation of a new **AuthInfo** token.
+Setting the **AuthInfo** via EPP is expected to be accomplished using the following example, where the keyword `AUTO` indicates and hence initiates the generation of a new **AuthInfo** token.

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>